-Alexandria Transit Company (DASH) Financial Update For the Seven Months Ended January 31, 2019
+Alexandria Transit Company (DASH) Financial Update For the Eight Months Ended February 28, 2019

-January Results - Budget vs. Actual Report
+February Results - Budget vs. Actual Report

-DASH experienced a current month deficit of (\$218,817) in January.
-This was driven by lower than expected passenger revenue and two benefits bills paid in one month.
-After seven months of operations, there is a yearto-date budget deficit of (\$330,480).
-The YTD deficit increases to (\$424,528) when grant activity is included.
+DASH experienced a current month surplus of \$63,917 in February.
+As in December, this is due to later than expected billing from our insurance broker.
+After eight months of operations, there is a year-to-date budget deficit of (\$266,554).
+The YTD deficit increases to (\$362,706) when grant activity is included.